-The trend during the last 5 years indicates that about 31.34% of the products are certified as PPcompliant (with no EAL assigned).
-EAL2 (18.98%) was the most used low assurance EALs (25.54%), while high EALs (43.13%) were very frequent with EAL5 being the most used.
+The trend during the last 5 years indicates that about 34,64% of the products are certified as PP-compliant (with no EAL assigned).
+EAL2 (17.89%) was the most used low assurance EALs (24.1%), while high EALs (41.26%) were very frequent with EAL5 being the most used.

-The French and the American scheme were the ones with most certifications during the last 5 years (22% out of total each one) followed by Germany, Canada and Japan were in the top 5 during that time.
+US (22%) and France (19%) schemes were the ones with most certifications during the last 5 years followed by Germany, Japan and the Netherlands were in the top 5 during that time.
 Spain, with 4%, was the fifth European scheme with most certification and the eighth in the world.